Ceylon Vs. Saigon Cinnamon: Which is Healthier?

 Health Benefits of Ceylon Cinnamon

-Ceylon cinnamon has more proven health benefits than Saigon cinnamon based on published medical research.
+Ceylon cinnamon has more proven health benefits than Saigon cinnamon based on research studies we could identify.

-There is also a significant anti-inflammatory effect associated with Ceylon cinnamon supplementation.
-A clinical trial published in the Food & Function journal showed it to have some of the most potent anti-inflammatory activity among 115 foods tested.
+A clinical trial published in the Food & Function journal showed Ceylon cinnamon to have some of the most potent anti-inflammatory activity among 115 foods tested.

-The cholesterol-lowering and blood-sugar-lowering effects of Ceylon cinnamon may be especially useful for people with medical conditions, but the benefit of consuming anti-inflammatory compounds may be transiently useful for healthy people in certain circumstances.
+The cholesterol-lowering and blood-sugar-lowering effects of Ceylon cinnamon may be especially useful for people with medical conditions, but the benefit of consuming anti-inflammatory compounds may be useful even for healthy individuals.

 Health Benefits of Saigon Cinnamon

-There is significantly less medical research on Saigon cinnamon than on Ceylon cinnamon.
-In fact, we couldn’t find a single human study investigating the health benefits of Saigon cinnamon specifically.
+In fact, we couldn’t find a single human study investigating the health benefits of Saigon cinnamon.
 This is probably because Saigon cinnamon is less abundant than Ceylon.

-Nearly every Saigon cinnamon reference we came across in medical literature was in studies examining how to identify the different types of cinnamon, rather than a study independently testing the health benefits of Saigon cinnamon.
+Nearly every Saigon cinnamon reference we came across in medical literature was in studies examining how to identify the different types of cinnamon, rather than studies independently testing the health benefits of Saigon cinnamon.

 Saigon cinnamon may have similar health benefits to Ceylon, given that all types of cinnamon have health-promoting polyphenol compounds like flavonoids, but we can’t definitively say without research to prove it.